flybywiresim/docs/docs/start/reported-issues.md

 !!! tip ""
     *Affected versions: Development*

 ADIRS may not be aligned when spawning anywhere except cold & dark at a gate (*intermittent issue*)

 - Workaround: Restart the flight

+#### Outer Tank Fuel Transfer

+!!! tip ""
+    *Affected versions: Stable, Development*

+Sometimes the sim will "*miss*" the trigger point being reach for outer tank fuel transfer to initialize.
+This may happen if the sim is "busy" when working with something else.

+*Intermittent Issue / Under Investigation*

+- Workaround: Add fuel to get past the trigger point of 239 gallons.

 ---